If penguins could fly

 The future of work is networked.
 Whether through leveraging your personal network as a founder, or cultivating a vibrant online community — successful entrepreneurs of the future will be those that figure out how to rally others around what they are doing.

-Now, those penguins are learning to fly.
-The companies of the future will be built by networks — from personal networks to communities and everything in between.
+Now, decades later, those penguins are learning to fly.
+We’ve seen the explosion of the creator economy, community led companies, and entrepreneurs that build by creating magnets for talent and attention.
+It’s not just Wikipedia and Linux anymore.
+The companies of the future will be built by digital networks — from personal networks to communities and everything in between.
 That’s what I write about.